 You'll enter a room with just 20 special moving seats, put on your 3D glasses, strap in, and shoot the bad guys.
 This attraction is located at Pier 39, right in the heart of the Fisherman's Wharf district.

 Any sports fans in the family?
 If so, you're in luck, because the SF Bay Area is home to two pro baseball teams, two pro football teams, and a championship basketball team.
 See the SF Giants play right here in the city at Oracle Park, or the Warriors at the Chase Center.
-You can also head across the bay to Oakland to watch some A's baseball, Raiders football, or Warriors basketball.
+You can also head across the bay to Oakland to watch some A's baseball.
 In the South Bay, you'll find 49ers excitement as well as the NHL San Jose Sharks and the Earthquakes soccer team.

 Attending a sporting event is one of the family things to do in San Francisco that the kids will always remember!